bill176/ZhuoHeiChaV2/ZHC_design.md

 A (singleton) class for managing all active game sessions.
 It is responsible for reacting to client requests as well as keeping access to a single game session object thread-safe.
 It should expose the following functionalities:
 - create new game session
     - requires the SignalR connections for players in the session
+    - create players
+    - tell whether we the game can start
 - send tribute
     - requires the game session id, target player, source player, cards
 - configure game
     - collects responses from player regarding game options
         - such as AceGoPublic, PlayOneMoreRound, etc.
 - play cards
+- handle exception: OnDisconnectedAsync

 Note that this class is also responsible for sending notifications to players (signalr).
 That is, this class has dependency on the hub class that we will use for server-initiated communication.